kjkardum/kjkardum/README.md

 - 🐍 The languages I love the most are C#, Python & Rust 🦀
 - 🧩 I’m always learning new technologies and languages.
 The one I'm currently learning is Swift
+- 👨🏻‍💻 Professionally I'm mostly working with C# and .NET
 - 📫 You can reach me on LinkedIn @kjkardum

 -------